 The permittee must retain records of all monitoring information, including, all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, copies of DMRs, a copy of the NPDES permit, and records of all data used to complete the application for this permit, for a period of at least five years from the date of the sample, measurement, report or application.
-This period may be extended by request of the EPA or the Colville Tribes at any time.
+This period may be extended by request of EPA or IDEQ at any time.